codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-window-document.md

 reference while accessing its bundled stuff.
 That's why we can just say `console.log` instead of `window.console.log`.

-The next commonly used member of `window` is `location`.
+The next commonly used member is `window.location`.
 This object is used to get the current URL address or redirect user to another address. - [Location Reference](https://developer.mozilla.org/en-US/docs/Web/API/Location)